jj1bdx/oueees-201906-public/part1/part1.md

 ---

-# Before starting the today's talk: the risk of being a professional and exposure to the public
+# Preamble: the risk of being a professional and exposure to the public

 * You might be harassed, harmed, and attacked at any time
 * The attackers are *anonymous* while you are *well-identified*